 None of us have these high career paths that we've been on.

-We're giving you the ground truth reality perspective from guys who've operated inside the CET community for a number of years.
+We're giving you the ground truth, reality perspective from guys who've operated inside the CET community for a number of years.

-I'll give you a little bit about my background and then we'll we'll walk it over to Phil here in a second.
+I'll give you a little bit about my background and then we'll walk it over to Phil here in a second.

 So that's my background and my pedigree, but I'm really here to talk to you today about how the enemy sees the war on terrorism.

-Let's talk about terrorism while the three of us have the big mic today.
+While the three of us have the big mic today, we want to get into this.

 And I want you to think about what you were doing that day, because that's when the attack on 9-11 really began.